MatteoPardi/Entropy-FFA/README.md

 The folder *_tools* contains tools needed to perform experiments: the FFA model, and useful classes to perform model selection or to manage tensor datasets.
 Moreover, here the file *twomoon.py* can be found, which is used to generate the datasets for double moon experiments (noisy and not noisy).

+Tecnical details about methods used to perform experiments can be found in *Methods.md*.

 ## Contact Me

 For any other additional information, you can email me at m.pardi3@studenti.unipi.it